lancedb/lancedb/docs/src/examples/python_examples/rag.md

 **RAG: Revolutionize Information Retrieval with LanceDB 🔓🧐**
 ====================================================================

-Unlock the full potential of Retrieval-Augmented Generation (RAG) with LanceDB, the ultimate solution for efficient vector-based information retrieval 📊.
-Input text queries and retrieve relevant documents with lightning-fast speed ⚡️ and accuracy ✅.
-Generate comprehensive answers by combining retrieved information, uncovering new insights 🔍 and connections.
+Unlock the full potential of Retrieval-Augmented Generation (RAG) with LanceDB, a solution for efficient vector-based information retrieval 📊.

 **Experience the Future of Search 🔄**